felixdulfer/ngx-mat-period-picker/DEPLOYMENT.md

 6. ✅ Publishes to NPM
 7. ✅ Creates and pushes git tag
 8. ✅ Pushes all changes to main branch
+9. ✅ Creates GitHub release draft (if GitHub CLI is installed)

 **Example usage:**